Nek5000/nekRS_doc/source/problem_setup/case.rst

 .. tip::

    Lower-dimensional (2D/1D) setups can run on a 3D mesh by enforcing zero-gradient boundary conditions on all solution variables in the out-of-interest directions.
    Material properties and forcing terms must likewise be constant (or zero-gradient) in those directions.

 The header of a ``.re2`` file is a single 80-character line.
-While minor variants exist across versions, they all encode:
+While minor variants exist across versions, they all encode: ``(version) (total elements) (dimension) (fluid elements)``.
-``(version) (total elements) (dimension) (fluid elements)`` For example, the ``ethier.re2`` has 32 elements:
+For example, the ``ethier.re2`` has 32 elements:

 .. code-block:: none